The Trump administration has secretly rewritten nuclear safety rules

 Loosening protections for the environment and workers

-NPR's review of the new orders show that, in certain cases, they also appear to loosen rules about discharging radioactive material.
+NPR's review of the new orders shows that, in certain cases, they also appear to loosen rules about discharging radioactive material.

 For example, the previous version of an order titled "Radiation Protection for the Public and the Environment" states that discharging radioactivity "from DOE activities into non-federally owned sanitary sewers are prohibited," then provides a limited series of exceptions.